 On June 29, 2005, we entered into a credit facility with The Frost National Bank.
 The credit facility was amended and restated on January 27, 2006 to a \$20.0 million revolving credit facility, with a \$5.0 million letter of credit subfacility.
-Principal outstanding under the revolving credit facility generally bears interest at the three month Eurodollar rate plus 2.00%, payable quarterly in arrears.
-During 2006, the interest rate ranged from 6.66% to 7.42% per annum.
+The credit facility was further amended effective May 31, 2007 to increase the revolving credit facility to \$25.0 million and establish a new \$5.0 million revolving credit sub-facility for the premium finance operations of PAAC.
+The credit agreement was again amended effective February 20, 2008 to extend the termination to January 27, 2010, revise various affirmative and negative covenants and decrease the interest rate in most instances to the three month Eurodollar rate plus 1.90 percentage points, payable quarterly in arrears.
 We pay letter of credit fees at the rate of 1.00% per annum.
 Our obligations under the revolving credit facility are secured by a security interest in the capital stock of all of our subsidiaries, guaranties of all of our subsidiaries and the pledge of substantially all of our assets.
-The revolving credit facility contains covenants which, among other things, require us to maintain certain financial and operating ratios and restrict certain distributions, transactions and organizational changes, including prohibiting us from entering into new lines of business.
-The amended and restated credit agreement terminates on January 27, 2008.
-As of December 31, 2006, there was \$2.8 million outstanding under our revolving credit facility, and we were in compliance with all of our covenants.
-In the third quarter of 2005, we issued a \$4.0 million letter of credit under this facility to collateralize certain obligations under the agency agreement between Hallmark General Agency and Clarendon effective July 1, 2004.
+The revolving credit facility contains covenants which, among other things, require us to maintain certain financial and operating ratios and restrict certain distributions, transactions and organizational changes.
+As of December 31, 2007, we were in compliance with all of our covenants.